turingschool/front-end-curriculum/lessons/module-1/intro-to-js.md

 var creatureCount = quantity + mythicalCreature;
 ```

 We have a variable called "creatureCount" and assign the value as our quantity and our mythicalCreature.
 Looking at creatureCount, we'll notice the value is `"3 unicorns"`.
 The reason this works even though the first value is a number and the second is a string, is a result of **type coercion**.
-JavaScript is essentially trying to help us by converting the number into a string so that we can combine the two together.
+JavaScript is essentially trying to help us by converting the number into a string so we can combine the two together.

 ### Adding Variable Values to Strings